alphagov/govuk-prototype-kit-docs/docs/v13/documentation/publishing.md

 When running the Prototype Kit online, you need to set a password.
 This is to stop anyone finding your prototype accidentally and mistaking it for a real service.

+Check your hosting services documentation on how to set 'environment variables' (it may have a slightly different name like 'config vars' or 'variables').

 To set a password, you need to add 2 environment variables where the:
 - `name` is `NODE_ENV`, and the `value` is `production`
-- `name` is `PASSWORD`, and the `value` is whatever password you would like to use
+- `name` is `PASSWORD`, and the `value` is whatever password you want to use

-If you are not sure how to add environment variables, check your hosting services documentation (it may have a slightly different name like `config vars` or `variables`).

-You’ll also need to add another environment variable where the `name` is PASSWORD and the `value` is whatever password you want to use.

 ### If you get an error about username

 Older versions of the Prototype Kit require a username - you can [migrate your prototype to version 13](./migrate-an-existing-prototype) or set a username.

-Add another environment variable where the `name` is `USERNAME` and the `value` is whatever username you would like to use.
+Add another environment variable where the `name` is `USERNAME` and the `value` is whatever username you want to use.